Brief Overview of Mandatory Minimum Sentencing?

 Common offenses and Penalties regarding the Mandatory Minimum Penalties:

-This trend is not shocking and surprising for most of the people mainly because of the upsurge in the number as well as the brutality of the mandatory minimum sentences for drug trafficking crimes right before the propagation of initial strategies.
-The Anti-Drug Abuse Act of 1986 developed some mandatory minimum sentences and penalties for drug trafficking offenders, which was later extended in 1988.
+This trend is not shocking and surprising for most people mainly because of the upsurge in the number as well as the brutality of the mandatory minimum sentences for drug trafficking crimes right before the propagation of initial strategies.
+The Anti-Drug Abuse Act of 1986 developed some mandatory minimum sentences and penalties for drug trafficking offenders, which were later extended in 1988.